Thirteen Unsafe Buildings: A Community-Led Look at Nigeria's Public School Infrastructure Gap

 Nigeria's public school infrastructure will not be fixed by foundations.
 It will be fixed by sustained public investment, accountable local governance, and a policy environment that treats school buildings as essential infrastructure.

 Nigeria's public school infrastructure will not be fixed by foundations.
 It will be fixed by sustained public investment, accountable local governance, and a policy environment that treats school buildings as essential infrastructure rather than discretionary capital expenditure.
-Organisations like GAMSU can demonstrate what that looks like.
+Organizations like GAMSU can demonstrate what that looks like.
 They cannot substitute for it.

 The assessment phase is now underway.
 Each of the 14 nominations will be reviewed against six published criteria: infrastructure condition, safety risk, access to water and sanitation, enrollment and impact potential, community ownership, and replicability.
 Shortlisted schools may undergo site verification.
 One will be selected.

-We are grateful to every community that submitted a nomination, and to every individual who took the process seriously enough to gather evidence, fill out a form, and put their school's name forward.
+We are grateful to every community that submitted a nomination and to every individual who took the process seriously enough to gather evidence, fill out a form, and put their school's name forward.
 The information they provided is useful beyond this campaign.
 It is part of a broader body of evidence about the state of public school infrastructure in Nigeria, contributed by the people who know it best.

-The gap between the public education system Nigeria has, and the one its children are entitled to is not a secret.
+The gap between the public education system Nigeria has and the one its children are entitled to is not a secret.
 It is documented, acknowledged, and insufficiently acted upon.
 This campaign is one attempt to act.
 We are under no illusion that it is enough.
 But we believe it is serious, and we intend to keep making the case that seriousness is exactly what the problem requires.

-Data sources and references
+Data Sources and References

 Federal Ministry of Education, Nigeria.
 Nigeria Education Roadmap 2024–2027.